 Derby City and Derbyshire County have guidance and procedures for when a person's behaviour at work, home or online, may cause concerns about their suitability to work or volunteer with children or young people.

 There is a statutory requirement for local authorities to undertake enquiries when an allegation is received.

 An appointed local designated officer will undertake those enquiries in Derbyshire.
-The Safeguarding Children Board has information and procedures about allegations against professionals and the role of a local authority designated officer (LADO).
+The Derby and Derbyshire Safeguarding Children Partnership has information and procedures about allegations against professionals and the role of a local authority designated officer (LADO).

 We would like to remind you that if you have a concern around a professional and around an allegation, please ensure you have read the procedures, and have checked the criteria, and that you are confident that the criteria are met prior to making a referral.

 The criteria are on the front of the referral form.

 You should make a referral to the LADO if there is reasonable cause to believe that a person who works with or has responsibility for children in connection with his or her employment or voluntary activity, has:

 - behaved in a way that has or may have harmed a child